stats4sd/Installation-Guides/guides/Tools/MySQLInstallation/MySQL.md

 The Reference manual itself is huge, so here are a few specific sections that may be of use:
 - [Installing MySQL on Windows](https://dev.mysql.com/doc/refman/8.0/en/windows-installation.html){:target='_blank'} - This provides more in-depth notes about the various options available at install time.
-- [Tutorial](https://dev.mysql.com/doc/refman/8.0/en/tutorial.html) - This focuses on using mySQL via the command line, so is only recommended for advanced users.
+- [Tutorial - Using MySQL via the Command Line](https://dev.mysql.com/doc/refman/8.0/en/tutorial.html) - This tutorial is recommended for advanced users who want to interact with mySQL via the command line or through scripts.